 About this artist

 I originally set out to play ragtime, boogie and barrelhouse.
-I found out quickly that most people want to hear songs they are familiar with.
+I quickly found out that most people want to hear songs they are familiar with.
 In order to find employment I've played every imaginable style.
 I've probably played "Piano Man" more times than Billy Joel.
 I worked 5 nights a week at the Holiday Inn Kingston for years plus tons of boat cruises and other events.

 I had a lot of help from the following musicians who contributed their talents: